jianlin/TryDjango1.9/README.md

 That is, a question "What is your favorite color?", can have a Choice row of "Orange", and pointing back to Question row with id 1, and a Choice row of "Blue", also pointing back to Question row with id 1, and so forth.

+## If you install MySQL 5.7.11

+Note that on the Mac, you have to go to OS X's System Preferences, and turn on MySQL server, and add to your .bashrc or .profile:

+    export PATH=$PATH:/usr/local/mysql/bin

+Now, restart Bash, and use

+    $ mysql -u root -p

+and type in the weird, initial password provided by the MySQL installation, and
+use:

+    ALTER USER 'root'@'localhost' IDENTIFIED BY 'somepass';

+to change the password to some simple one, such as `somepass` above, if you are still in the development phase and need a simple password.